 The Arts District

 Many of the neighborhood’s business establishments are tucked into early 20th century warehouses and former factories.
-Institutions like the Hauser Wirth and Schimmel Gallery, the Southern California Institute of Architecture and the Los Angeles Clean Technology Incubator help give the Arts District its distinct character.
+Institutions like the Hauser and Wirth Gallery, the Southern California Institute of Architecture and the Los Angeles Clean Technology Incubator help give the Arts District its distinct character.
 With several public and private projects under construction and many more in the planning stages, the Arts District is quickly becoming the regional center of housing, employment, and culture.

 View the Arts District Management Plan here.

 A Business Improvement District (BID) is a formally recognized non-profit organization dedicated to improving the quality of life in a defined region.
 BIDs vary in the supplemental services they provide, such as public safety, maintenance, marketing, and capital improvements.
 The efforts are funded by a special assessment paid by the property owners in the district.
 A BID is a public/private partnership, which allows governing bodies and property/business owners to unite in a collective effort for the maintenance, development, and promotion of their commercial district.

 About the Arts District BID

 The Arts District Los Angeles Business Improvement District (ADLA) works tirelessly to ensure the neighborhood is clean, safe and ever improving.
 Reestablished in 2014, the Arts District BID is a 501 (c) 3 non-profit managed by the Arts District Board of Directors.
 The Board of Directors is made up of large, medium and small property owners and community stakeholders.
 ADLA’s fulltime staff manages the day-to-day operations of ADLA’s initiatives and programs.

 The primary function of ADLA is to keep the neighborhood clean and safe.
 The ADLA Executive Director—Miguel Vargas–works closely with the City to implement the Arts District Los Angeles Management plan.